ibmz-community-cloud/zML/README.md

     This will import the Brunel visualization capabilities by adding a jar file to your Notebook.

-12. Insert an eighth cell.
+13. Insert a ninth cell.

     1. Enter the following sample Scala code.